 How to Build:

-- Ensure the power supply is within the specified range.
+- Ensure the power supply falls within the specified range.

-- Connect pins 1 and 2 of the SG3525 IC to the error amplifier circuit.
+- Connect the SG3525 ICs pins 1 and 2 to the circuit for the error amplifier.

-- Connect the timing resistor RT and timing capacitor CT to determine the PWM frequency.
+- Connect the timing resistor RT and timing capacitor CT to calculate the PWM frequency.

 - Use an external resistor RD to set the dead time.